101companies/101simplejava/README.md

 # Exercising individual contributions

-You may also run Gradle selectively to build individual contribution folders.
+You may also run Gradle selectively to build individual contributions.

 First make sure that you ran Gradle like this at the top: